osterzel/ubuntu_development_environment/README.md

 To create an environment that new computers can be PXE booted from a PXE boot server and a proxy server (to speed up subsequent builds) are required.
 These are started as follows:

+During the startup it will ask which network interface to create a bridge on to this should be the device that you will plug the machines to build into

 ```
 make proxycache
 make pxe